raspberrypilearning/3D-scene/en/step_7.md

 **Tip:** If you are using a computer with a keyboard then you can use the arrow keys to change the value of a slider by 1.
 First click on the slider to select it and then use the left arrow to change the value by -1 and the right arrow key to change the value by 1.

-You can add as many `variables`{:class="block3variables"} as you like to control movement, delays, visual effects and sound effects.
  You may have already realised that you can control different sprites, or different effects, using the same variable.

 --- collapse ---